Skip to main content

 app = App(app_id="app_id", user_id="user_id")

-Lists all pipelines for the user.
+Lists all the available workflows for the user.

 Parameters:

-• filter_by (dict) - Filters to apply
+• filter_by (dict) - A dictionary of filters to apply to the list of workflows

 Example: